Miltonly/Streets/Nelson Court

 Getting around

-Nelson Court sits in Dorset Park, a position that puts the 401 ramp at Regional Road 25 just three minutes away.
-That makes Mississauga a 22-minute drive and Pearson about half an hour.
-The Milton GO station is 18 minutes by car, which pushes the Toronto commute to just over an hour door-to-door.
-The street itself is a quiet court with no through traffic, so the road network handles the load without the noise of a busier corridor.
-For daily errands, grocery stores are within a few minutes' drive.
+Nelson Court sits in Dorset Park, a pocket of Milton that puts the 401 on-ramp at Regional Road 25 just three minutes away.
+That makes Mississauga a 22-minute drive and Pearson reachable in about half an hour.
+For the Toronto commute, the Milton GO station is 18 minutes by car; the full trip to Union Station runs just over an hour.
+The street itself is a quiet court, so residents get the highway access without the through-traffic noise that defines busier corridors.

 Schools and catchment

 Public elementary catchment draws to Tiger Jeet Singh Public School, a four-minute drive, with Chris Hadfield, Irma Coulson, and Robert Baldwin also within five minutes.
-Catholic elementary students attend St. Scholastica, six minutes away.
-For secondary, Catholic students draw to St. Kateri Tekakwitha or St. Francis Xavier, both within nine minutes; public secondary catchment is not specified but typically routes to Milton District High School.
-The concentration of schools within a short drive suits families with children at different stages.
+Catholic elementary students attend St. Scholastica Catholic Elementary, six minutes away.
+For secondary, the public board routes to Craig Kielburger Secondary School; Catholic students draw to St. Kateri Tekakwitha Catholic Secondary School, both about eight minutes by car.
+The density of nearby elementary options gives families flexibility depending on program fit.

 Who this street suits